Ahsanullah Master: Early life and career

 Master completed his bachelor's from the University of Dhaka and started his career in teaching profession.
 During 1983–1988, he led the Pubail Union Parishad in the Gazipur District.
 He later served as the chairman of Gazipur Upazila Council.

 Master was a member of Mukti Bahini and fought in the Bangladesh Liberation War.
 He was elected to parliament form Gazipur-2 constituency in 1996 and 2001.

 Death

 Master was shot dead in a conference along with Omar Faruq Ratan in Tongi, Gazipur on 7 May 2004.

-In April 2005, Dhaka Speedy Trial Tribunal-1 convicted Nurul Islam Sarkar, a leader of pro-BNP Bangladesh Jatiotabadi Jubo Dal, and 27 others for the killing, quoting "the lawmaker was killed out of political vindictiveness and for establishing supremacy in the locality".
+In April 2005, Dhaka Speedy Trial Tribunal-1 convicted Nurul Islam Sarkar, a leader of Bangladesh Jatiotabadi Jubo Dal, the youth wing of the Bangladesh Nationalist Party, and 27 others for the killing, quoting "the lawmaker was killed out of political vindictiveness and for establishing supremacy in the locality".
 Among the 28 convicted, the court sentenced 22 to death and 6 to life term imprisonment.
 In June 2016, the High Court, on appeals, confirmed the death penalty of 6, commuted 7 others to life imprisonment, upheld life term sentence of 2 and acquitted 11 of the charges against them.
 The other 2 had died during the trial.